 - 1 Tbs unsweetened cocoa powder, (divided)

 - 1/2 tsp cinnamon, (divided, for layering)

 - optional: berries and mint leaves on top

-In a separate bowl, mix the coconut sugar into the marscapone cheese.
-Then, fold the marscapone cheese into the whipped coconut cream.
-Make sure to gently fold the marscapone into the coconut cream, don't mix it or you won't get the right texture.
+- In a separate bowl, mix the coconut sugar into the mascarpone cheese.
+Then, fold the mascarpone cheese into the whipped coconut cream.
+Make sure to gently fold the mascarpone into the coconut cream, don't mix it or you won't get the right texture.

 - In a medium bowl, mix the coffee, kahlua, and 1/2 tsp cinnamon together.
 Dunk 1/2 of the lady fingers into the coffee, making sure the liquid soaks through.
 I like to hold each lady finger under the coffee/kahlua mixture and count to 2.